All musical instruments are authentic pieces imported directly from west Africa

-Considered by many the precursor of the contemporary xylophone, this Heptatonic Balafon has 20 or 21 keys (professional version).
+Considered by many the precursor of the contemporary xylophone, this Equi-Heptatonic Balafon "Bala" has 20 or 21 keys (professional version).

 It consists of a low flat frame on which several strips of Bala wood of decreasing length are placed parallel to each other.